Studio Debt Collection – Should You Really Have To Pay?

 Before you reach out to Studio debt collection, you should check the debt.
 In some rare cases, you might have been contacted in error.
 If this is the case, you can simply let them know they have the wrong person.

 As well as checking whether the debt is actually yours, you should also check whether it is statute-barred.
-This might mean you don’t have to pay it, provided the debt is over six years old, and you haven’t had any contact about it in that time.

 Know your rights